cyclops-ui/cyclops/web/blog/2024-11-22-launch-week-1/index.md

 ![helm-releases](../../static/img/2024-11-22-launch-week-1/1-helm-releases.png)

 Although Cyclops Modules are a more powerful way of managing your applications in the cluster, the Helm releases manager offers a good starting point since it does not require you to change your current CI/CD pipelines or workflows.
 We also found them great for environments with short lifecycles - such as testing or staging clusters!

+## #2 GitOps 🦑

+We know this was a highly requested feature, and we are happy to announce that **Cyclops now supports a GitOps workflow!**

+All applications within Cyclops are defined as **CRs** called **Modules**.
+Each time a Module is created, the **Cyclops controller** picks it up, creates other Kubernetes resources from it, and applies them to the cluster.
+Since Modules are CRDs, you can define them via the YAML manifest.
+Those manifests allow you to define everything you need for your application in a single place.

+Since a **Module can be defined through a manifest**, it can be **stored on a** **git repo** and included in your **GitOps workflow**!

+Through the Module manifest, you can also define which values you want to make editable through Cyclops and which values should be handled only with GitOps.
+For example, the image version should only be handled with GitOps, but you want to enable developers to scale the number of replicas through Cyclops.

+**We created a guide** you can follow to get started, check it out [here](https://github.com/cyclops-ui/gitops-starter)!

 _**To be continued ...**_